Mesa Airlines Crew Halts Landing at Hollywood Burbank Airport to Avoid Collision With Departing Plane

-Mesa Airlines Flight 5826 was about to land at about 7 p.m. at the San Fernando Valley airport when the other plane was cleared for departure ahead of them, the Federal Aviation Administration told NBC News in the preliminary statement.
+Mesa Airlines Flight 5826 was about to land at about 7 p.m. at the San Fernando Valley airport when a SkyWest Airlines plane was cleared for departure ahead of them, the Federal Aviation Administration told NBC News in the preliminary statement.

 The SkyWest Airlines Embraer E175 was cleared for takeoff on Runway 33.
 The approaching Mesa Bombardier CRJ900 was less than 1 mile from the runway, the FAA said.